Skip to main content

 For autoscaling to work, the following criteria must be met:

 • Available quota: You must have the available quota amount that meets or exceeds the number specified in the maxNode field.
 For example, if you have maxNode set to 10, you must have that quota available in your organization.
-To check your org's quota, see the quota reference documentation.
+To check your organization’s quota, see the quota reference documentation.

 Scale-to-zero

-For CKS to scale a Node Pool to zero, you'll need at least one other Node Pool in the cluster that you won't scale to zero.
+The scale-to-zero feature is useful when you want to minimize resource costs by letting a Node Pool drop to zero Nodes when there’s no demand.
+For CKS to scale a Node Pool to zero, you need at least one other Node Pool in the cluster that you don’t scale to zero.
 This other Node Pool runs the Konnectivity Agent for network connectivity.
+To ensure a Node Pool can scale to zero, do the following:

 • On the Node Pool you want to scale to zero, set minNodes to 0 and maxNodes to a value greater than 0.
 This setting allows the Node Pool to scale down to zero Nodes when there’s no demand.